port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 - **GitLab Pipelines**

-Track GitLab pipeline deployments using a similar approach to report data to Port.
+Track GitLab pipeline deployments using a similar approach to report data to Port. [find more here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/ci-cd/gitlab-pipelines/)

+Add this example to your GitLab pipeline to report deployments to Port:
 <details>
 <summary><b>GitLab Pipeline Example (click to expand)</b></summary>